raawanahmed/WebProject-Plagiarism-Checker/README.md

 1) Plagiarism Checker system that is used to detect plagiarism in files using cosine similarity.
 To compute the similarity between all files on project directory , the raw data is transformed into vectors, and then to arrays of numbers and then used vectors to compute the similarity between the files and prints the percentage.

 2) Plagiarism Checker using Python-Flask.
 TF-IDF and cosine similarity.
-It checks for how similar the query is to the existing database file.
+It checks the similarity  between two queries.

 3) Plagiarism Checker system that is used to detect plagiarism of the entered file with the given query.ase file.